Maura McHugh is a writer living in Galway, Ireland.

 After that she applied for the respected Clarion West Writers Workshop, in Seattle, USA.
 Each year Clarion West selects 18 writers from a competitive international field to prepare them for professional writing careers in science fiction and fantasy.
 She was the recipient of the Gordon R. Dickson Scholarship for 2006.

 Since Clarion West Maura’s short stories and poetry have appeared in a number of publications in the USA and the UK.

-She is the writer on two comic book series, Róisín Dubh and Jennifer Wilde, both published by Atomic Diner in Ireland.
+She began writing comics with Róisín Dubh and Jennifer Wilde, both published by Atomic Diner in Ireland.
 Jennifer Wilde was nominated for an Eagle Award for Favourite European Comic Book in 2012, and for the British Fantasy Award for Best Comic Book/Graphic Novel in 2014.
 Her short script, ‘The Nail’, was selected to appear in the Womanthology comic book anthology, with art by Star St. Germain, edited by Suzannah Rowntree, and published by IDW Publishing in March 2012.